voxpupuli/puppet-wildfly/README.md

 ##Limitations

-wildfly definitions (datasources, messaging, undertow, etc) which are intended to enforce good practices, syntax sugar or serve as examples are built for Wildfly 8.x and may not work with other versions.
-(Check Issue #27 for more details)
+Some of this module public defined types  (`widfly::datasources`, `wildfly::messaging`, `wildfly::undertow`, etc) are built for Wildfly 8.x and may not work with other versions.
+When there is a proven alternative for a different version, examples might be provided, otherwise you'll need to build your own abstraction using `wildfly_resource` or `wildfly::util::resource`.

+One discussed approach would be to generate defined types based on Wildfly's configuration schemas (`$WILDFLY_HOME/docs/schema`).

-JBoss AS7/EAP 6 support is limited due to the above limitation and to the fact that service scripts are a little different.
-(Don't support debian and have only one script for both standalone/domain modes).
+JBoss AS7/EAP 6 support is limited due to the above limitation and to the fact that init scripts are a little different. (*Don't support debian and have only one script for both standalone/domain modes*).

 This bug might also be a problem for standalone-full-ha users in JBoss EAP: https://bugzilla.redhat.com/show_bug.cgi?id=1224170

 ##Development

+### Testing

-This module uses puppet-lint, rubocop, rspec, beaker and travis-ci.
-Try to use them before submit your PR.
+This module uses puppet-lint, rubocop, rspec-puppet, beaker and travis-ci.
+We hope you use them before submitting your PR.

 ```shell
 gem install bundler --no-rdoc --no-ri